 Eight first-round games will be conducted on the campus of one of the competing institutions, and the winners will advance to the second round.
-The second round features eight games (including the eight teams that received a firstround bye) on the campus of one of the competing teams.
-Second-round winners meet in the guarterfinals on the campus of one of the competing institutions.
+The second round features eight games (including the eight teams that received a first-round bye) on the campus of one of the competing teams.
+Second-round winners meet in the quarterfinals on the campus of one of the competing institutions.
 Quarterfinal winners will advance to the semifinals on the campus of one of the participating institutions.
-The winners of the semifinal games will play in the 2022 NCAA Division I Football Championship Game in Frisco, Texas, on Saturday, Jan.
-8, 2022.
+The winners of the semifinal games will play in the 2023 NCAA Division I Football Championship Game in Frisco, Texas, Sunday, Jan.
+8, 2023.